DSkiba-tech/TestPortfolio/README.md

 5. Every test case directory contains screenshot from TestLink, which is named with 'TL' at the end, e.g. STP-1-TL, STP-5-TL and optionally attachments, named with 'ATT' at the end, e.g. STP-1-ATT, STP-5-ATT

-6. Issues are stored on google spreadsheets, accessible (as viewer) there https://docs.google.com/spreadsheets/d/1QRbyMD4RzdSLVCQtBAm2jPOyNaPxD8QnQVwweiVRhDA/edit?usp=sharing
+6. Issues are stored on google spreadsheets, accessible as viewer

 7. Every issue contain mandatory details: id, title, type, frequency, priority, environment, actions, expected and actual result, attachments.